Posts

 GTK bows out

-Controversial athletics chief Go Teng Kok decided Wednesday night that he will no longer seek a temporary restraining order (TRO) to stop Friday’s Philippine Olympic Committee (POC) elections and also chose to drop all of his cases filed against the group of incumbent president Jose Cojuangco Jr. Go, declared persona non grata by the POC that expelled him as a member of the country’s National Olympic Committee, made the surprise announcement as he will also step down as the Philippine Amateur Track and Field Association (Patafa) president and will call an election in January next year.
+Controversial athletics chief Go Teng Kok decided Wednesday night that he will no longer seek a temporary restraining order (TRO) to stop Friday’s Philippine Olympic Committee (POC) elections, and also chose to drop all of his cases filed against the group of incumbent president Jose Cojuangco Jr. Go, declared persona non grata by the POC that expelled him as a member of the country’s National Olympic Committee, made the surprise announcement that he will also step down as the Philippine Amateur Track and Field Association (Patafa) president and will call an election in January next year.
 “I have already proven enough.
-When Manny V. Pangilinan decided not to run, I decided to run and I was even ridiculed for my decision,” said Go. “(The TRO) is not good.
+When Manny V. Pangilinan decided not to run, I decided to run, and I was even ridiculed for my decision,” said Go. “(The TRO) is not good.
 I don’t want to stop the election, that’s why I decided to drop everything.”
-Go, on Wednesday morning, filed a motion seeking to stop Friday’s POC elections at the Alabang Country Club after the three-man election committee—le
+Go, on Wednesday morning, filed a motion seeking to stop Friday’s POC elections at the Alabang Country Club after the three-man election...

 'Money not afraid of Manny'